mcelrath/braidcoin/braidpool_spec.md

 work.
 Therefore, the only thing that matters for conflict resolution is descendant work *within* a cohort.

+In the event that two beads containing conflicting transactions have exactly the same SSDW, the one with the lower hash ("luck") will be selected.

 ## Difficulty Retarget Algorithm

 ![Cohort time $T(x)$ vs target difficulty $x$](https://github.com/mcelrath/braidcoin/raw/master/T_C_x.png)